 Dick has a passion for helping people achieve success, whether it's in the business world, athletics, or the many personal relationships he values and maintains.
 In a career that has spanned more than four decades, he has been very fortunate to have had great mentors, worked for top notch organizations, received world class training, and achieved high levels of success in the positions he has held.

 Founding Jones Simply Sales provides him with a vehicle to harness his experience, expertise, and passion by helping small business owners to grow sales more efficiently and effectively by leveraging the power of technology tools and management systems.

 Dick grew up in Massachusetts, was an All-American Lacrosse player, and graduated from Brown University before stepping into the business world.
 He has been married 35 years and has two adult children.
-Dick has resided in the metro Atlanta area for the past 26 years and is an avid marathon runner.
-When he is not working or training, Dick enjoys spending time with his family and friends, and volunteers his time working with local nonprofit organizations.
+Dick has resided in the metro Atlanta area for the past 27 years, and was an avid marathon runner and triathlete.
+When he is not working or working out, Dick enjoys spending time with his family and friends, and volunteers his time working with local nonprofit organizations.

 "Whether you think you can or you think you can’t, you’re right."